 - As half of a dual-income household, how can you maximize your Social Security benefits?

-So you made it to retirement.
+So you're getting ready to retire or have retired.
 What now?
-Attend our Post-Retirement Wealth Builder seminar to learn how to plan for, and live, a sustainable lifestyle throughout retirement.
+Attend our Wealth Retention webinar to learn how to plan for, and live, a sustainable lifestyle throughout retirement.
 We’ll discuss the following topics:

 - Challenges – current and future – facing today’s retiree